SkylineCommunications/dataminer-docs/develop/devguide/Core.InterAppCalls/InterAppCalls_Introduction.md

 - From element to element and back.
 - From Automation script to element and back.
-- From external application to element and back.
+- From application on the same server to element and back.

 Its main features are: